 Before long, I was a full-fledged avatar, stunning foes with lightning, pummeling them with boulders, pinning them to walls with ice spears, blasting them into pits with tornadoes, and reducing them to ashes with all manner of fireballs.
 Using multiple elements is generally the way to go because it lets you exploit enemy weaknesses.
 Elements have a rock-paper-scissors thing going on, meaning certain elements are strong against, and weak to, certain elements.
 Each elemental master is preceded by two dungeon floors, and the enemies on those floors share their master's element.
 In other words, if you've got nothing but fire spells, you'll blast through the earth floors, but you'll also struggle on ice and fire floors.

 After a few painfully short runs, I also learned to make better use of robes and relics.
 I was constantly struggling with healing in the early stages, but once I unlocked a robe that increases my critical hit chance and a relic that heals me on crit, I was able to dive deeper than ever.
 I've beaten all three elemental masters individually, but I've yet to beat them all in one go.
 The order you fight them in changes every run, and the deeper they are, the harder they get.
 The earth master, for instance, uses different and faster attacks when you fight him on the second floor, making for a similar but tougher fight.
 I shudder to think what a third-floor ice master is like.
 I'm sure I'll find out, because I'm not going to uninstall Wizard of Legend anytime soon.
-If you want to try it for yourself, you can get it on Steam, GOG or Humble for $16.
+If you want to try it for yourself, you can get it on Steam, GOG or Humble.